pslucas0212/AWS-Technology/README.md

   - Hybrid experience
   - Access cloud services and APIs to develop apps on-premise
 - Batch - Batch allows you to process large workloads in smaller chunks (or batches).
 Batch is a **compute** service.
 Dynamically provisions instances based on volumes
+- Studying for the Exam
+  - Outposts
+    - AWS Outposts supports a hybrid deployment model.
+  - Lightsail
+    - Amazon Lightsail is a compute service that is used to quickly launch preconfigured applications for small projects.
+  - Fargate
+    - AWS Fargate is considered serverless and is used to manage containers.
+  - Batch
+    - AWS Batch is a compute service that is used to process large workloads in smaller batches.

 #### Storage